bueler/nla/homework.md

 ## Homework Assignments

-Each homework Assignment has its own PDF; the links are below.
-Assignments are **due at the start of class**; see also the [Schedule](assets/general/F23/schedule.pdf) for due dates.
+Each homework Assignment has its own PDF.
+The links below are in reverse chronological order.
+The [Schedule](assets/general/F23/schedule.pdf) also shows the due dates.

+Assignments are **due at the start of class**.
 Please turn in each Assignment on paper, stapled in the upper-left corner, and with your name on the upper-right corner.
-Also, please clearly indicate the assignment number in the title.
+Please clearly indicate the assignment number in the title, and clearly indicate the beginning of each exercise/problem.

 After each Assignment is due, complete solutions will be posted at the **Modules tab** of the [Canvas course page](https://canvas.alaska.edu/courses/15800).